MegaMorph/galapagos/EXAMPLE_AND_README/USAGE.md

 If no sigma map is given, Galfit/GalfitM creates it’s own sigma map internally.
 In this case the image normalisation is very important.
 Galfit/GalfitM then prefers images in COUNTS (NOT counts/sec), and the GAIN header keyword set correctly.
 Only then are Galfit’s assumptions true and only then will the sigma map that it creates internally be correct.

+ALL images for GalfitM must contain some data.
+GalfitM will crash (segfault) when one of the images in entirely blank or entirely masked out (as it can not create a sigma map.
+Not sure whether it works when you feed one in).
+Hence, Galapagos-2 will only work where ti can cut these postages stamps accordingly, e.g. NOT where one filter has a huge gap while others do not.

 WEIGHTS (more on this, also see SExtractor manual):
 The weight images used in Galapagos-2 serve 2 purposes: Object detection (for the normalisation here see SExtractor manual) and masking.